• Skip to main content

 • Pie Crust - use a gluten-free crust to make this gluten-free

-• Cinnamon - you can omit this if you are not a fan of cinnamon or do a combination of sugar, cinnamon, & nutmeg for a Christmas holiday taste.
+• Cinnamon - you can omit this if you are not a fan of cinnamon or do a combination of sugar, cinnamon, & nutmeg for Christmas.

 A slice of sugar cream pie (Hoosier pie) on a plate.